Michael F. Salamone, PhD

 I am an Assistant Professor of Political Science in the School of Politics, Philosophy, and Public Affairs at Washington State University.

 My research centers on the politics of the American judiciary.
 I am especially interested in how courts shape and are shaped by external political forces.
 Much of my work examines media coverage of and public reaction to U.S. Supreme Court decisions.
-My book, Perceptions of a Polarized Court: How Division among Justices Shapes the Supreme Court's Public Image, is forthcoming (October 2018) from Temple University Press.
+My book, Perceptions of a Polarized Court: How Division among Justices Shapes the Supreme Court's Public Image, is now available from Temple University Press.

 I teach undergraduate and graduate courses on the judicial process, American government, constitutional law, and research methods.